manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 RAM chunk size limit.
 Optional, default is 128M.

 RT index keeps some data in memory (so-called RAM chunk) and also maintains a number of on-disk indexes (so-called disk chunks).
 This directive lets you control the RAM chunk size.
 Once there’s too much data to keep in RAM, RT index will flush it to disk, activate a newly created disk chunk, and reset the RAM chunk.
-It can also [trigger binlog cleanup](Logging/Binary_logging#Log-size).

 The limit is pretty strict; RT index should never allocate more memory than it’s limited to.
 The memory is not preallocated either, hence, specifying 512 MB limit and only inserting 3 MB of data should result in allocating 3 MB, not 512 MB.